lbihani9/low-level-design/ParkingLot/README.md

 R1: The parking lot should have the capacity to park N vehicles.

-R2: The four different types of parking spots are handicapped, compact, large, and motorcycle.
+R2: The three different types of parking spots are compact, large, and motorcycle.

 R3: The parking lot should have multiple entrance and exit points.